Money and cancer FAQs

 • How long does it take for a Macmillan Grant to come through?

-Once you submit a completed application, we aim to process it within 2 days.
-You can track the progress of your application on the dashboard.
+Once you submit a completed application, we aim to process it within 5 days.
+After being processed, we pay grants twice a week, on a Monday and Wednesday.

 FAQs about benefits available to people living with cancer